paustefa/paustefa.github.io/index.md

 - **The Gender Gap in Patenting**, with [Cagatay Bircan](http://cagataybircan.com/) and [Beata Javorcik](http://users.ox.ac.uk/~econ0247/)

-- **The Shared City: How Locals and Tourists Compete for Amenities in Paris**, with [Vladimir Avetian](https://vladimir-avetian.github.io/)
+- **You Can't Sit with Us: How Locals and Tourists Compete for Amenities in Paris**, with [Vladimir Avetian](https://vladimir-avetian.github.io/)

 ## Policy Work